 The same year also saw the final Apollo space mission take place, bookending an era of celestially-focused optimism.
 Between them, glam-rockers, Slade and T-Rex topped the UK singles charts for 10 weeks.
-‘The Godfather’ was the year’s top-grossing movie.
+Francis Ford Coppola’s ‘The Godfather’ was the year’s top-grossing movie.

 1986 by contrast sees the Thatcher government’s policy of ‘hands-off’ market economics reaching its apogee with the ‘Big Bang’ stock market deregulation and the public floatation of British Gas.
 Plans to build a channel tunnel herald a shift in the UK’s relationship with mainland Europe.
 British Leyland change their name to Rover Group.
 1986 witnesses a more stark reversal in space exploration – the Challenger shuttle disaster bringing NASA to its knees.
 Cover versions spend 11 weeks at the top of the UK charts – The Communard’s version of ‘Don’t Leave Me This Way’ being the top selling single of the year.
 ‘Top Gun’ is the year’s big hit film.

-Having been fast-tracked with a hopelessly unrealistic development schedule, engineers were gifted an additional two-year period to get it right.
-But with component suppliers sitting on their hands until Jaguar was ready to launch, the question was whether the grace period had bought Jaguar time to adequately debug the car, or if it merely brought XJ40 late to market, peppered with compromise?
+Having been fast-tracked with a hopelessly unrealistic development schedule, engineers were gifted an additional two-year period to hone the car.
+But with component suppliers sitting on their hands until Jaguar was ready to launch, the question was whether the grace period had bought Jaguar time to adequately debug the car, or if it merely brought XJ40 late to market?

 The discord continued inside.
 While the interior was well finished and luxurious, old and new collided uncomfortably.
 The vacuum fluorescent instruments – the last vestige of the original high-tech interior concept – was retained, which in conjunction with the dot matrix Vehicle Condition Monitor gave XJ40 a distinctly ‘Blake’s Seven’ ambience.
 In mitigation, the J-Gate quadrant gear selector cleverly solved the much-publicised selector issues of older models.
 Perfect the XJ40 was not, but it was good.
 How good would now be up to press and customers to decide.